 - Keep the mouthguard in a well-ventilated plastic storage box when not in use.
 Make sure the box has several holes so the mouthguard will dry.

-- Heat is bad for mouthguards, so don't leave it in direct sunlight or in a closed automobile.
+- Heat is bad for mouthguards, so don’t leave one in direct sunlight or in a closed automobile.

 - Don’t bend the mouthguard when storing.